microsoft/terminal/doc/user-docs/UsingJsonSettings.md

 The settings are stored in the file `$env:LocalAppData\Packages\Microsoft.WindowsTerminal_<randomString>\RoamingState\profiles.json`

-Details of specific settings cane be found [here](../cascadia/SettingsSchema.md).
+Details of specific settings can be found [here](../cascadia/SettingsSchema.md).
 A general introduction is provided below.

 The settings are grouped under four headings: